hpcgroup/pipit/docs/getting_started.rst

 Pipit is an open-source Python library for analyzing parallel execution traces.
 It supports various trace formats, including OTF2, HPCToolkit, and Nsight, and implements several operations for in-depth exploration and analysis of trace data.
-Built on top of Pandas, Pipit is highly scalable and extensible for custom analysis needs.
+Built on top of Pandas, Pipit is fast and extensible for custom analysis needs.

 Compared to other tools, Pipit offers the following benefits: